princetonlogo

 All submissions should take place on Gradescope (accessible from the canvas website).

-• 25% Homeworks.
+• 30% Homeworks.
 5 bi-weekly homeworks.
 Almost all of them will include a computational component.
 Homeworks are due at 11:59pm EST of the date specified.
 Requests for extension on homework will not be accepted, unless there is an extremely valid reason.
 Homeworks must always be submitted as a single pdf file which includes your written exercises (typed or handwritten) and code (pdf-exported jupyter notebook).
-You have three options to export your notebooks:
+To export your notebooks to pdf from jupyterlab, you should go to: "File" → "Save and Export Notebook As..." → "PDF".

 • 40% Final.
 Take-home final exam with written and computational questions.